dhacs/War-Card-Game/README.md

 # War-Code
-Code for the public war game repository.

-Contains 3 Files:

-War.hs - **haskell** implementation

-War.ex - **elixir** implementation

-main.rs - **rust** implementation

-This project was programmed in three diferent languages: Elixir, Haskell, and Rust.
-It follows proper software principles and design patterns such as tail-end recursion and pattern matching.
+This repository contains code for a public war game implemented in three different languages: Elixir, Haskell, and Rust.
+The project follows proper software principles and design patterns, such as tail-end recursion and pattern matching, to ensure efficient and maintainable code.

+## Files

+The repository consists of the following files:

+- `War.hs`: Haskell implementation
+- `War.ex`: Elixir implementation
+- `main.rs`: Rust implementation

+## Elixir and Haskell Implementations

-In both Elixir and Haskell, the module "War" is defined and the 'deal' function is implemented, which takes a list of 52 integers representing a shuffled deck of cards, distributes the cards evenly between two players, and then calls the 'gametime' function recursively to determine and return the winning player's hand as a list of 52 integers.
+In both the Elixir and Haskell implementations, the module "War" is defined.
+It includes an implementation of the `deal` function, which takes a list of 52 integers representing a shuffled deck of cards.
+The `deal` function evenly distributes the cards between two players and then recursively calls the `gametime` function to determine the winning player's hand.
+The winning player's hand is returned as a list of 52 integers.

+## Rust Implementation

-In Rust, the 'deal' function takes an immutable reference to an array of unsigned 8-bit integers (u8), distributes the cards evenly to two vectors of u8, and calls the gametime function recursively to play the game.
-It converts the winning player's hand to a new array of u8 and returns it's ownership.
+In the Rust implementation, the `deal` function takes an immutable reference to an array of unsigned 8-bit integers (`u8`).
+It distributes the cards evenly between two vectors of `u8` and then recursively calls the `gametime` function to play the game.
+The winning player's hand is converted to a new array of `u8`, and ownership of the new array is returned.

+## Usage

+To use the code in this repository, follow these steps:

+1. Choose the implementation language you prefer (Elixir, Haskell, or Rust).
+2. Navigate to the respective file (`War.ex`, `War.hs`, or `main.rs`).
+3. Compile or run the file using the appropriate language-specific tools and commands.
+4. Write a test-function that provides the necessary input, such as the shuffled deck of cards, as specified in the code.
+5. Execute the program and observe the output, which will include the winning player's hand.

+## Contact

+If you have any questions or inquiries regarding the project, please contact [dylan.ha@torontomu.ca](mailto:dylan.ha@torontomu.ca).

+---